nesankar/mlexpy/README.md

     - I have a new model, I would like to know how it performs given **exactly** the same data and processing steps.
     - I would like to try computing a feature differently in the processing steps.
 However, to compare to previous models, I would like to use **exactly** the same data, **exactly** the same process for the other features, and **exactly** the same model and training steps (ex. the same Cross Validation, parameter searching, and tuning).

-    - Note: If the used features change, or the provided features change in all downstream process must change too in order to accommodate the structural change in the process, and no-longer can **exact** comparisons of a single component (data, process, model) be compared.
+    - Note: If the used features change, or the provided features change; all downstream process **must** change too in order to accommodate the structural change in the process, and no-longer can **exact** comparisons of a single component (data, process, model) be compared.

 Note: Currently, `mlexpy` _only_ provides tooling for supervised learning.